 - over $200 and the name and address of the contributor are not known

-the chief agent has to send a cheque for the amount without delay to Elections Canada, payable to the Receiver General for Canada.
+the chief agent has to send a cheque for the ineligible amount (that is, the amount over $20 or $200) without delay to Elections Canada, payable to the Receiver General for Canada.

 The chief agent and registered agents are responsible for ensuring that contributions are in accordance with the rules set out in the Canada Elections Act.